Back-end Engineering Articles

 Using /usr/local/rvm/gems/ruby-3.0.3

-Now let's recheck the list.
+Now let’s check the list again

 $ rvm list